KTamas03/sqlalchemy-challenge/README.md

 ## Installing
 Flask needs to be installed in order to run Flask API.
-To check if it is installed, in Anaconda Prompt type 'conda install -c anaconda flask'.
+To check if it is installed, in Anaconda Prompt, type 'conda install -c anaconda flask'.
 To check which version of flask has been installed, type 'flask --version'.